andrecapix/andrecapix/README.md

 ## This repository:

-This repository will showcase my journey as a front-end developer in transition.
+This repository will showcase my journey as a front-end developer.
 You'll find:

 - Personal projects demonstrating my coding skills and learning progress
 - Contributions to open-source projects